 Providers of CLD services are required to carry out a suitable and sufficient COVID-19 risk assessment in order to identify additional hazards as a result of the pandemic.
 Outcomes should help staff with planning and monitoring to ensure controls remain effective and are updated in light of emerging evidence or changes in public health advice.

 Where activity is being resumed, the risks to everyone involved must be controlled so far as is reasonably practicable.
 This is a risk-led approach to identify and implement sensible measures to control the risks.
 The assessment should consider what measures need to be implemented to protect the health, safety and welfare of all CLD staff, volunteers and learners.
 These will be influenced by site specific factors which includes the planning of all face to face activity.
 This should include considerations of whether instances of people being in close proximity to one another can be minimised or eliminated and what actions are required to ensure close proximity is reduced as far as is reasonably practicable.
-The current recommendation is for people to avoid close proximity for more than 15 minutes.

 Controls should be considered following the hierarchy of control approach.
 This means prioritising the most effective and reliable preventive measures.
 Outcomes should explain to others what they are required to do and help staff with planning and monitoring to ensure the controls are implemented and remain effective and are updated in the light of emerging evidence, changes in public health advice or if through monitoring, it is found that control measures require to be altered.